osisoft/OSIsoft-Adapter-DNP3-Docs/V1/Configuration/pi-adapter-for-dnp3-configuration-examples.md

 ## Data source configuration

-Use one the following data source configurations examples for the DNP3 adapter as a template for your own configuration.
+Use one of the following data source configurations examples for the DNP3 adapter as a template for your own configuration.

 ### Minimum configuration for a single outstation

 The following example is a configuration for a single outstation on a single TCP channel.
 The optional configuration parameters have been omitted, so the default values are used.
-With the default configuration, the DNP3 adapter accepts unsolicited responses and perform an integrity scan every hour, potentially triggering [Discovery](xref:PIAdapterForDNP3PrinciplesOfOperation#discovery).
+With the default configuration, the DNP3 adapter accepts unsolicited responses and performs an integrity scan every hour, potentially triggering [Discovery](xref:PIAdapterForDNP3PrinciplesOfOperation#discovery).

 ```json
 {